 When buying an aquarium, your primary consideration should be size.
 The first thing you need to determine is how many fish you plan to keep, and what kind of fish.
-The size of aquarium you’ll need depends on the fish that will be living in it.
+The size of the aquarium you’ll need depends on the fish that will be living in it.
 Contrary to popular belief, fish do not grow to the size of their aquarium.
 If you keep fish in a tank that is too small for the species, they will not stay small.
 As they grow, they will need a bigger tank.
 It is much easier to buy the tank size you need the first time around, rather than upgrading as the fish grows to be its adult size.
-Always plan for a tank that can accommodate your fish not only at their present size, but also their full-grown size.
+Always plan for a tank that can accommodate your fish not only at their present size but also at their full-grown size.

 A general rule of thumb is that fish with an adult size of less than 4 inches, such as tetras, guppies, and danios, will require one gallon of water for every inch of fish.
 This rule does not apply to larger fish.
-If you plan to add larger fish to the tank, research their water requirements, because they can vary greatly between species.
-For example, a large cichlid may require a 55 gallon tank.
-An angel fish needs to be kept in at least a 29 gallon aquarium.
+If you plan to add larger fish to the tank, research their water requirements because they can vary greatly between species.
+For example, a large cichlid may require a 55-gallon tank.
+An angel fish needs to be kept in at least a 29-gallon aquarium.

 Aquariums are available in standard sizes ranging from 2 1/2 gallons to several hundred gallons.
 Common tank sizes, measured in gallons, include: 2 1/2, 5, 10, 20, 29, 30, 40, 55, 75, 90, 125, 150, and 180, although there are certainly others, particularly in the larger tank sizes.
 If this is your first aquarium, consider starting with a smaller tank, because the maintenance they require is much lower.
 Your budget or the available space in your home may also limit you to a smaller tank.
 The tank full of water can be very heavy, so be sure that the floor of your home is able to support such a heavy weight before choosing one of the largest tank sizes.